yuehanwang17mcp/big-data-spring2018/week-03/WS02_pandas_intro.md

 ## Resources

-Pandas employs a number of functional and declarative programming idioms making it a bit different from regular Python syntax.
+Pandas's syntax is a bit different from regular Python syntax.
 However, it is very close to functionality to `NumPy` in that objects are treated as vectors.
 In this exercise, `NumPy` is generally used for math functions.

 You may want to reference a [cheatsheet](https://drive.google.com/folderview?id=0ByIrJAE4KMTtaGhRcXkxNHhmY2M&usp=sharing) to ease the learning curve and learn about some of its functionality: